Session 1: Why we can have hope

 Paul tells us that even suffering can lead to hope.
 He describes it as a multi-step process.
 What are the steps he sees that lead from suffering to hope?

-Think about the sequence of steps Paul suggests: suffering endurance character hope.
-Everyone is unique and not everyone experiences things in exactly the same way, but Paul’s analysis can still useful.
+Think about the sequence of steps Paul suggests: suffering -> endurance -> character -> hope.
+Everyone is unique and not everyone experiences things in exactly the same way, but Paul’s analysis can be useful.

 In the rest of paragraph 4 (including part 2 of paragraph 4) Pope Francis explains that patience is closely linked to hope.
 Why is patience so important in the cultivation of hope?

-Pope Francis cites St. Francis of Assisi in reminding us of the value of contemplation, including the contemplation of creation.
-How might making time for contemplation help us deal with our impatience?
-How might contemplation help us manage the cultural demands that treat everything as “urgent” and in need of immediate response?
+Pope Francis cites St. Francis of Assisi in reminding us of the value of contemplation.
+How might making time for contemplation help us deal with our impatience and better manage the cultural demand to treat everything as “urgent” and in need of immediate response?

 How might you make contemplation a more central part of your life?